Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: WFIRST Hardware

 {\bf The Integral Field Channel:} The IFC contains two image slicers that feed a spectrograph.
 Each image slicer corresponds to a different FoV: the smaller FoV, higher spatial-resolution IFC-S, which is designed for SN observations, and the larger FoV, lower spatial resolution IFC-G, which is designed for galaxy observations (unrelated to the SN survey).
-The IFC-S has a 3.00\arcsec\ $\times$ 3.15\arcsec\ FoV that is composed of 0.15\arcsec\ wide slices, a 0.05\arcsec~pixel$^{-1}$ plate-scale, and a wavelength range of 0.42 -- 2.0~$\mu$m.
-The instrument has a spectral resolution of $\lambda/\Delta\lambda \approx 70$--225 (per two pixel resolution element) and like the WFC contains H4RG detectors.
-The IFC-S consists of 352 spectral bins the full set up of which, including wavelength ranges and point-spread function (PSF) FWHM values, is listed within Table~\ref{ifuextend} of Appendix~\ref{ap1}.
-The resolution of the IFC-S is based on the design described within \citet{Content13}, but with two recent modifications: the extension of the IFC-S blue-wards of 6000~\AA\ to 4200~\AA, and the use of H4RG detectors which affect the pixel scale.
-The PSF FWHM values presented were calculated using an Airy disc approximation for each bin.
+The IFC-S has a 3.00\arcsec\ $\times$ 3.15\arcsec\ FoV that is composed of 0.15\arcsec\ wide slices, a 0.05\arcsec~pixel$^{-1}$ scale, and a wavelength range of 0.42--2.0~$\mu$m.
+The instrument has a spectral resolution of $\lambda/\Delta\lambda \approx 70$--225 (per two-pixel resolution element) and like the WFC contains H4RG detectors. {\red The IFC-S consists of 352 spectral bins, and the properties of each bin (wavelength range, PSF, noise) are given in Table~\ref{ifuextend}} of Appendix~\ref{ap1}.
+The resolution of the IFC-S is based on the design described within \citet{Content13}, but with two recent modifications: the extension of the IFC-S blueward of 6000~\AA\ to 4200~\AA, and the use of H4RG detectors which affect the pixel scale.
+The PSF FWHM values presented in Table~\ref{ifuextend} were calculated using an Airy disc approximation for each bin.
 The wavelength coverage of the IFC-S is illustrated in Figure~\ref{bandsifu}\footnote{See page 13 of \url{https://wfirst.gsfc.nasa.gov/science/sdt_public/wps/references/instrument/WFIRST-WFI-Transmission_160720.xlsm} for more IFC-S information.}.\\